-Membership Status: Statutory Member
+Membership Status: National Member

 Social justice has been a constant in the Institute of Cultural Affair’s mission and has always told its story within the context of the “moral issue of our times.”
 Today global climate change confronts sensitive and responsible people everywhere with a huge moral dilemma.
 Therefore the ICA is focused on engaging communities, organizations and individuals in programs of sustainability.